 Today, I’m honored to interview veteran pro-life activist Rev. Patrick Mahoney.
 A former member of Operation Rescue, Rev. Mahoney now directs the Christian Defense Coalition and shepherds Church on the Hill DC.

-Rev. Mahoney, your house of worship is the closest to the Supreme Court and the U.S. Capital Building.
+Rev. Mahoney, your house of worship, Church on the Hill, is the closest to the Supreme Court and the U.S. Capital Building.
 How has this influenced your congregation’s perspective on living out our faith?